Jacksonville Underage DUI Lawyer

 Testimonials | Contact Us | Give Us a Call

-If you have been charged with or if your child has been arrested for underage DUI in Jacksonville, or Duval, Clay, Nassau, and St. Johns counties, contact Monroe & King, P.A. right away.
+At Monroe & King, P.A., we understand the consequences of drinking and driving under 21 in Florida.
+If you have been charged with or if your child has been arrested for under 21 DUI in Duval, Clay, and Nassau counties, contact our Jacksonville underage DUI lawyers from Monroe & King, P.A. right away.
 The penalties for underage DUI in Florida are severe and could have lasting, life-altering consequences.

 Underage DUIs do not go through the standard criminal DUI process; instead, they are handled through an administrative process conducted by the Florida Department of Highway Safety and Motor Vehicles.
 If an underage driver is pulled over for drunk driving but refuses a breathalyzer, blood, or another chemical BAC test, he or she is subject to an automatic license seizure and suspension of 12 to 18 months (depending on various factors).